A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface

-We further assume that the evolving domain $\QT$ is transported by a vector field $\u\in C^2(\overline{\QT})$, which is supposed to be the \textit{volume-averaged velocity field} of the two fluids that are considered.
-Therefore, $S_T$ is transported by the vector field $\u\vert_{S_T}\in C^2(S_T)$.
-This means that
+In this section we will derive the Navier--Stokes--Cahn--Hilliard system with dynamic boundary conditions \eqref{eqs:NSCH}.
+Let $\{\Omega(t)\}_{t\in[0,T]}$, $\{\Gamma(t)\}_{t\in[0,T]}$, $\QT$, and $\ST$ be as introduced in Subsection~\ref{SUBSEC:FORMMOD}.
+Recall that the evolving domain $\QT$ is transported by a vector field $\uu$, which is supposed to be the \textit{volume-averaged velocity field} of the two fluids that are considered.
+Therefore, $S_T$ is transported by the vector field $\uu\vert_{S_T}$.
+Moreover, since $S_T$ is orientable, there exists an evolving unit normal vector field $\n\in C(S_T)$ and the normal velocity $\cV$ of $S_T$ is given by